the-teachingRSE-project/competencies/summarised_competencies.md

 Certain domains have a high demand for data science skills.
 This may be cleaning, sorting, analyzing and documenting data (\ac{RDM}, \ac{DMP}), perhaps anonymising or pseudonymising them (e.g. patient information in medicine).
-This role also includes transferring data sets securely and archiving them properly \ac{FAIR} [@FAIR].
+This role also includes transferring data sets securely and archiving them properly \ac{FAIR}.

 <!--
 New areas of expertise